appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 <!-- vale on -->

-Workflow functions are in build framework functions that enables you to build human-in-the-loop integration.
+Workflow functions are in-built framework functions that enables you to build human-in-the-loop integration.
 This page provides information about the workflow functions available in Appsmith, including their signatures, parameters, and usage examples.

 ## executeWorkflow()

-The `executeWorkflow()` function serves as a central control unit for executing workflows within Appsmith.
+The `executeWorkflow()` function serves as a central control unit for executing workflows and marks the starting point of the workflow execution within Appsmith.
 This function allows you to create a workflow logic for execution of tasks.

 ### Signature